ucsd-cse29/fa24/src/week5/number-server.md

 **Task**:

-5. What string function could we use to *scan* through our path and extract the number?
+1. What string function could we use to *scan* through our path and extract the number?
-6. Try using this function to print out the value of `value` from the url path
+2. Try using this function to print out the value of `value` from the url path
-7. Implement the `/add` endpoint for your numeric-server
+3. Implement the `/add` endpoint for your numeric-server
+4. **In your notes:** Show your numeric-server working functionally
+5. **In your notes:** Write what you think might cause our numeric-server to crash?